Jaylen Brown‘s insertion as a Boston Celtic starter came, in some ways, at an inauspicious time.

 But as the Celtics savored their 112-104 win over the Jazz and prepared to close out the road trip in Dallas, they were on a roll.
 From 26-18 when they sunk into their seats after the Wizards funeral game, they were now 35-19.

-The Celtics were winners of 9 out of ten, all with Brown as a starter — 4 of the 10 on the road, 6 of the 10 against eventual playoff teams.
+The Celtics were winners of 9 out of ten, all with Brown as a starter.
+Four of the 10 were road games, 6 came against eventual playoff teams.

 Jaylen Brown certainly wasn’t the star or leader of the team during the turnaround.
 That said, he helped the team bounce up from a 3-game losing streak, and get back to winning in the absence of Avery Bradley.

-Brown’s moments in crunch time (Milwaukee, Portland) and overall play in close wins (Lakers, Clippers) were a key part of the story for the 20-year-old rookie and the team.
+Brown’s moments in crunch time (Milwaukee, Portland) and overall play in close wins (Lakers, Clippers) were a key part of the story.

 Boston was starting to close in on Cleveland (37-16) for the “fake #1 seed” in the east.